Faculty

 Description of Clinical Expertise

-As a pediatric intensivist, I provide care for critically ill children across a broad range of diagnoses.
-I have specific clinical expertise in managing sepsis, cytokine storm syndromes, and organ support technologies such as extracorporeal membrane oxygenation (ECMO) and therapeutic plasma exchange.
+As a pediatric intensivist, I care for critically ill children with sepsis, multiple organ dysfunction, respiratory failure, and other complex forms of critical illness.
+I have particular clinical expertise in pediatric sepsis, cytokine storm syndromes, critical illness in immunocompromised children, and organ support technologies such as extracorporeal membrane oxygenation (ECMO) and therapeutic plasma exchange.
 I also serve as a clinical resource for evaluating patients with immune dysregulation as a member of the Dysregulated Immune Response Team.Description of Research Expertise

-I lead a translational research program focused on the immunobiology of pediatric sepsis and multi-organ dysfunction syndrome (MODS).
-My work integrates high-dimensional immune profiling—including proteomics, phospho-flow cytometry, and single-cell RNA sequencing—to identify immune endotypes that inform risk stratification and targeted therapies.
+I lead a translational research program focused on precision immunology in pediatric sepsis and multiple organ dysfunction syndrome (MODS).
+My work integrates plasma proteomics, high-dimensional immune phenotyping, phospho-flow cytometry, single-cell transcriptomics, and host genomics to define biologically distinct sepsis endotypes, identify treatable immune dysregulation, and develop rapid biomarker-based approaches for risk stratification and targeted immunomodulation.
 Learn more at LindellLab.org.Selected Publications

-Lindell RB, Sayed S, Campos JS, Sheetz SA, Babu A, Knight MS, Mauracher AA, Hay CA, Conrey PE, Fitzgerald JC, Yehya N, Famularo ST, Arroyo T, Tustin R, Fazelinia H, Behrens EM, Teachey DT, Freeman AF, Bergerson JRE, Holland SM, Leiding JW, Weiss SL, Hall MW, Taylor D, Feng R, Wherry EJ, Meyer NJ, Henrickson SE: Aberrant STAT signaling drives T cell dysregulation in a targetable pediatric sepsis endotype. medRxiv May 2025.
+Lindell RB, Sayed S, Campos JS, Sheetz SA, Babu A, Knight MS, Mauracher AA, Hay CA, Conrey PE, Fitzgerald JC, Yehya N, Famularo ST, Arroyo T, Tustin R, Fazelinia H, Behrens EM, Teachey DT, Forbes Satter LR, Freeman AF, Bergerson JRE, Holland SM, Leiding JW, Weiss SL, Hall MW, Taylor DM, Feng R, Wherry EJ, Meyer NJ, Henrickson SE.: Aberrant STAT signaling and T cell dysregulation define a targetable pediatric sepsis endotype.
+J Clin Invest 2026 Notes: IN PRESS.

 © The Trustees of the University of Pennsylvania | Site best viewed in a supported browser. | Site Design: PMACS Web Team.